Yang Jian (Song dynasty): In fiction

 Yang Jian appears in a number of fictional works.
 In many later stories he is known as Yang Taiwei or "Grand Commandant Yang" even though the historical figure never assumed that title.

 The 12th-century story collection Yijian Zhi by Hong Mai contains a number of stories that feature him.
-The story "Yang Jian's Retainer" (楊戩館客) claims that he kept several dozens of concubines despite his impotence, and that he locked the gates to their quarter to prevent adultery.
-Once, while he was away in Zheng Prefecture, one of his retainers climbed over the wall with a ladder and began an affair first with one of his concubines, and soon with Yang's entire harem of sexually-frustrated women.
+The story "Yang Jian's Retainer" (楊戩館客) claims that he kept several dozens of concubines despite his impotence, and that he locked the gates to their quarters to prevent adultery.
+Once, while he was away in Zheng Prefecture, one of his retainers climbed over the wall with a ladder and began an affair first with one of his concubines, and soon with Yang's entire harem of sexually frustrated women.
 When Yang Jian returned, he saw the retainer getting stuck atop the wall; he later used a trick to castrate and enslave him.
 Several centuries later, this story was modified and expanded into the erotic story "Ren Junyong Gave Reins to His Sexual Induigence in the Harem; Grand Commandant Yang Found Amusement in Castrating His Retainer" (任君用恣樂深閨 楊太尉戲宮館客, translated into English as "The Harem") in Ling Mengchu's 1633 collection Slapping the Table in Amazement II.

 In Xuanhe Yishi, Yang Jian frequently accompanied Emperor Huizong to brothels.
 In the 14th-century novel Water Margin by Shi Nai'an and Luo Guanzhong, Yang Jian is described as a dishonest official allied with Gao Qiu, Cai Jing, and Tong Guan.
 He was beaten by Li Kui in one of the earlier chapters.
 Near the end of the novel, he conspired to falsely accuse the Mount Liang heroes of treason.
 He was the mastermind behind Lu Junyi's poisoning.

 Yang Jian also appears in the short story "The Leather Boot as Evidence against the God Erlang's Impostor" (勘皮靴單證二郎神, also translated as "The Boot that Reveals the Culprit") in Feng Menglong's 1627 collection Stories to Awaken the World.

 In the 17th-century erotic novel Jin Ping Mei, the depraved protagonist Ximen Qing became an official for being a follower of Yang Jian and an associate of Cai Jing.

 Guan Hanqing's 14th-century play The Riverside Pavilion tells the story of the beautiful and intelligent Tan Ji'er, whom a powerful Yang Yanei (楊衙内, Yang Junior) tried to forcibly marry.
 In the Peking opera version of this story, Yang Yanei is Yang Jian's adopted son.